-Analysis | Gaps in Job Corps program’s covid-19 oversight ‘increased risks’ for students, staff, report says
+Analysis | Gaps in Job Corps program’s covid-19 oversight ‘increased risks’ for students and staff, report says

 Usage agreements required students or their parents to pay up to $500 for lost or damaged equipment.
 Provisions like that are common in school systems, but it led some Job Corps students to opt out.
 They could not afford that amount and the inspector general’s document said the agreement “did not align with the rest of the program’s no-cost provisions — free education, training, housing, meals, and health care.”

-Some students were hindered by troubling living arrangements, because the inspector general found, they were “scrambling to find places to live and could change residences on a daily basis.”
+Some students were hindered by troubling living arrangements because, the inspector general found, they were “scrambling to find places to live and could change residences on a daily basis.”

 The report’s conclusions were harsh.

-Like other school programs, the inspector general said “Job Corps was caught off-guard by the COVID-19 pandemic.
+Like other school programs, the inspector general said, “Job Corps was caught off-guard by the COVID-19 pandemic.
 Efforts to resume on-campus operations, while well planned, did not receive adequate oversight.
 Further, Job Corps was not prepared to transition to remote learning and experienced many challenges.”

 The Department of Labor’s Employment and Training Administration, which oversees Job Corps, agreed with the inspector general’s recommendations, including starting continuous monitoring of Job Corps covid-19 protocols; developing and revising covid-19 safety requirements while seeking a 100 percent vaccination rate for all students and staff; and increasing oversight of remote learning to ensure students have the tools needed for success.

-In Labor’s response included in the report, Angela Hanks, an acting assistant Labor secretary, said the agency emerged from covid-19 related adjustments as “a more prepared program, which is better equipped to safely serve students in new and innovative ways.”
+In Labor’s response included in the report, Angela Hanks, an acting assistant Labor secretary, said the agency emerged from covid-19-related adjustments as “a more prepared program, which is better equipped to safely serve students in new and innovative ways.”

-The low Job Corps covid infection rate, Hanks wrote, was due to “effective and comprehensive COVID-19 safety protocols,” and resulted from the “significant effort” by students, staff and center operators to meet the requirements.
+The low Job Corps coronavirus infection rate, Hanks wrote, was due to “effective and comprehensive COVID-19 safety protocols” and resulted from the “significant effort” by students, staff and center operators to meet the requirements.

-Nonetheless, the inspector general report concluded “the impact of COVID-19 on the Job Corps program may have lasting consequences.”
+Nonetheless, the inspector general report concluded that “the impact of COVID-19 on the Job Corps program may have lasting consequences.”

 Read more: